 As part of the Convention on the Rights of the Child, the State shall ensure, according to the art.
 19, that all the appropriate legislative, administrative, social, and educational measures have been taken to protect the child from all forms of physical or mental violence, while in the care of parent(s), legal guardian(s) or any other person who has the care of the child.
 [53] Furthermore, in the par.
-2 of the same article, it is specified that the protective measures should, as appropriate, include effective procedures for the child, as well as for other forms of prevention and for identification, reporting, referral, investigation, treatment, and follow-up of instances of child maltreatment.
+2 of the same article, it is specified that the protective measures should, as appropriate, include effective procedures for the establishment of social programmes to provide necessary support for the child, as well as for other forms of prevention and for identification, reporting, referral, investigation, treatment, and follow-up of instances of child maltreatment.
 [54]